 Do you feel stuck?
 Is your body full of stress?
 Do you have the feeling that there just has to be more to life than continuous pain and anxiety?
+I suggest you reconnect to yourself to reduce that stress and anxiety.

 Anyone who has had even the slightest introduction to Buddhist teaching is familiar with its starting point: the inescapable truth that existence entails suffering.
 This is The First Noble Truth, one of the most central teachings of Buddhism.
 One of the fundamental teachings behind Buddhism, its ethics, philosophy, practices and community life, is the awareness that freedom and joy are possible in the face of the regular suffering of human life.